Wall St Week Ahead-Some investors wary of 'buying the dip' as Ukraine, Fed gyrate stocks

 By David Randall

-NEW YORK, Feb 25 (Reuters) - U.S. stocks are drawing buyers after a recent tumble, but some investors believe buying the dip this time may be a far riskier bet than in the past.
+NEW YORK, Feb 27 (Reuters) - U.S. stocks drew buyers after a recent tumble, but some investors believe buying the dip this time may be a far riskier bet than in the past as markets face geopolitical strife and a hawkish Federal Reserve.

-The benchmark S&P 500 index .SPXwas recently off around 8.5% year-to-date following a swift rebound from this week's lows, which were hit as worries over the fallout from Russia's attack on Ukraine spooked markets already on edge from expectations of an increasingly hawkish Federal Reserve.

-After weeks of warnings from Western leaders, Russia unleashed a three-pronged invasion of Ukraine from the north, east and south on Thursday, in the biggest attack on a European state since World War Two that threatened to upend the post-Cold War order on the continent.

-The United States responded by imposing sanctions on Russia, targeting major banks and members of the elite coupled with new export control measures.

-Buying stocks during declines was a rewarding strategy for market participants during the S&P's more than 200% run over the last decade, and the recent tumble has been the biggest since the index lost nearly a third of its value in the COVID-19 selloff of March 2020 – which itself proved to be a tremendous buying opportunity.
+The benchmark S&P 500 surged more than 6% from Thursday's lows to close higher on the week, after investors swooped in following sharp declines on the heels of Russia's invasion of Ukraine.

+Investors were preparing for more gyrations in asset prices after Western nations announced a harsh set of sanctions to punish Russia for its invasion of Ukraine, including blocking some banks from the SWIFT international payments system. [

+On the surface, last week’s rebound resembled past bounces the index has experienced in its more than 200% run over the past decade, when "buying the dip" proved a winning strategy.

-Yet while bargain hunters over the last two years could count on the Fed's historically loose monetary policy to offer stocks support, today they face a central bank that is expected to pull out the stops in its fight against inflation – starting with a widely anticipated rate increase this month.
+Yet while bargain hunters over the last two years could count on the Fed's historically loose monetary policy to offer stocks support, today they face heightened geopolitical uncertainty and a central bank that is expected to pull out the stops in its fight against inflation – starting with a widely anticipated rate increase in March.

 "Investors were trained to buy the dip because they had the backing of the Fed.
 But now you could make a case that this is one of the most significant geopolitical events for the last decade, and you don't have the Fed in your corner," said Burns McKinney, a senior portfolio manager at NFJ Investment Group.

+The S&P is down 8% year-to-date and confirmed it was in a correction by falling more than 10% from its record high earlier this week - its biggest decline since stocks lost nearly a third of their value in the COVID-19 selloff of March 2020 before doubling from their lows.

+Many expect geopolitical tensions to continue plaguing markets, as the implications from the war in Ukraine become clearer.

-Kyle Bass, founder and chief investment officer of hedge fund Hayman Capital Management, believes investors still haven't factored in all of the possible outcomes that could result in Russia's invasion of Ukraine, including a prolonged conflict that weighs on global growth and sends inflation higher by pushing up commodity prices.
+Kyle Bass, founder and chief investment officer of hedge fund Hayman Capital Management, believes investors still have not factored in all of the possible outcomes that could result from Russia's invasion of Ukraine, including a prolonged conflict that weighs on global growth and sends inflation higher by pushing up commodity prices.

 "This is going to get worse before it gets better," he told Reuters in a recent interview.
 "Asset managers don't have these outcomes in their realm of possibilities."